barakbl/alfred_workflows_il/README.md

    Usage: in alfred type uptime. this is as basic as it get workflow No Python needed to use this workflow

+3. mako

+    a simple EPG for Channel 12)

 App icons from: https://icons8.com/ , free and paid options avialiable there.